 There are many adventures to be had directly from Coroico, making this little town a great place to spend some time exploring the jungle.
-Climbing Uchumachi peak makes for a great day in nature, and the hike can be reached easily from the town.
-This hike can also be done without a tour, making it simple to hike as long as you want, whenever you want.
+Climbing Uchumachi peak makes for a great day in nature, and the trail can be reached easily from the town.
+This activity can also be done without a tour, making it simple to hike as long as you want, whenever you want.
 Above all, the views from Uchumachi are wonderful!

 Getting to the Trailhead